 Teacher candidates will apply the principles that guide all mathematics instruction as specified by the National Council of Teachers of Mathematics for the PreK through 4th-grade developmental level.
 Candidates will effectively deliver core mathematics content as well as have skills to stay current with the research on best practices in mathematics education.
 Prereq: Math 105, admission to Advanced Professional Studies.
 Coreq: ERCH 465, 422, SPED 331

 Prepares early childhood teacher candidates to understand the social and linguistic foundations for first and second language development in the early years.
 Teacher candidates will be able to apply research-based strategies for supplying first language development in the home and for preparing young learners for the transitions to schooling in a second language.
 Candidates will demonstrate an understanding of the resources that young learners bring to academic settings, and of ways to support young learners and their families in their adjustments to English-speaking schools.
 Candidates will demonstrate the ability to use assessment data to differentiate and modify instruction according to the needs of their students.
 Teacher candidates will be prepared to support young English language learners in their acquisition of language and content within optimal learning environments that provide meaningful access to standards-based instruction.
 Prereq: ENGL 110, admission to Advanced Professional Studies.
+Equivalent to EDUC 487, credit may not be received for both courses.

 Early Childhood Education Honors Course